kuzzleio/documentation/README.md

 supported classes are : `alert-infos`, `alert-success`, `alert-warning`

 ## Adding code example

-It's possible to add code example (for each languages supported for SDKs) in markdown, before doing that, you have to create a directory `code-example` at the same level of the page you are editing.
+It's possible to add code example (for each languages supported for SDKs) in markdown, before doing that, you have to create a directory `snippets` at the same level of the page you are editing.
 In this directory put all your code example files.

 EX: `createDocument.js` / `createDocument.go` / `...`

-Now in markdown just add `[code-example=createDocument]` where you want.
-When metalsmith will build, the code-example tag will be remplaced by the code in each code example files.
+Now in markdown just add `[snippet=createDocument]` where you want.
+When metalsmith will build, the snippet tag will be remplaced by the code in each code example files.

 ## Override markdown

 Because each languages supported for SDKs can have specifications, It's possible to override markdown.
-Like code-example, create a subfolder `sections` and put markdown files in it.
+Like snippet, create a subfolder `sections` and put markdown files in it.

 EX: `createDocument_js.md` / `createDocument_go.md` / `createDocument_default.md` / `...`